Yassine2408/Storing-hat/replit.md

 **See SETUP.md for detailed step-by-step instructions!**

 ## How It Works

+### Welcome Flow (New Members)
+1. New user joins the Discord server
+2. Bot automatically tags them and sends a magical welcome message
+3. User can click "Begin Sorting" button or type `!sort`

+### Sorting Flow
-1. User types `!sort` in a Discord channel
+1. User types `!sort` in a Discord channel or clicks button
 2. Bot sends a welcome message with a "Begin Sorting" button
 3. User clicks button and receives 4 private questions
 4. Each question has 4 options aligned with different house traits